 Health Practices FLU & COLD SEASON

 We sanitize doorknobs, light switches, and highly touchable surfaces at least once a day with our top-notch sanitizing products.
 Also, we continue to practice frequent and proper handwashing with both students and staff.
 We realize that we can not control the other environments that our students and staff visit outside of our building where they might come in contact with something communicable and bring it into Paradigm.
 Also, we are however very proud of the fact that our building is generally very healthy and clean and are confident that we will remain strong through another flu season.
 We also encourage all staff and enrolled students to receive a flu vaccination every year.
-Paradigm requires that all children enrolled be up-to-date with immunizations or have one of the following on file: A certified waiver from Oakland County Health Department or a Medical Contradiction Form from a Doctor.
+Paradigm requires that all children enrolled be up-to-date with immunizations or have a certified waiver from the Health Department on file.